ajh17/Scripts/README.md

    System Preferences.
 Gives you a notification when switched.
 8. ToggleFunctionKeys.app: Toggles between standard function keys and Apple function key modes.
 Gives you a notification when switched.
-9. CopyBuildNumber.app: Copies the system build number
+9. CopyVersionInfo.app: Copies the macOS version information which includes the build number.
 10. OpenTerminalHere.app: Opens iTerm.app pointed at the current Finder window's path.
 Can also be used on the Desktop itself!
 Note: If you want to open Terminal.app instead, edit the main.scpt file for this application.